zjiayao/Pamuretas/README.md

 *Pamuretas* (**Pa**rallel **Mu**lti-Dependency **Re**source-Critical **Ta**sk **S**cheduler)
-is a dynamic job allocation and dispatcher program that is designed to be robust, flexible and efficient.
+is a dynamic job allocation and dispatch system that is designed to be robust, flexible and efficient.
 Currently, it can only solve one particular instance of this class of problems, but it does it very well.